openshift/enhancements/enhancements/cloud-integration/tokenized_auth_enablement_operators_on_cloud.md

 [NB: these are all short now, just adding to them as we outline what each involved component will do in the solution]

 Cloud Credential Operator (CCO) changes: Add an STS mode, distinct from disabled/manual mode that will look for and process CredentialRequests referenced in Operator CRs.
+This will operate in one of two ways depending on which other parts of this EP for other components are adopted: specifically HyperShift/Rosa adding CCO with STS mode or continuing with the current support for the pod identity webhook).
+- CCO STS mode flow will work by adding a "role-arn"-type field on operator added CredentialsRequest objects, this will trigger CCO to annotate the ServiceAccount on behalf of the operator.
+- Webhook mode will work by annotating the ServiceAccount triggering the projection of the service account tokens into pods created for the operator (same method and resultant actions as: https://github.com/openshift/hypershift/pull/1351)

 HyperShift changes: Possibly some changes to logic for Pod Identity Webhooks as needed for fine-grained credential management to allow for multi-tenancy (see definition earlier).
+Also, need to add pod identity webhooks targeting other cloud providers and change the annotations to more generic naming.

-OperatorHub changes: Inform users of needed cloud provider credentials by scanning the CR's CredentialRequest refs.
-Allow for input of these credentials.
+OperatorHub changes: Allow for import of additional, well-known, ENV variables on the Subscription object.
+These fields will allows UX for the information needed by CCO or webhook, for input of the cloud credentials.

-OLM changes: None?
+OLM changes: Generate a manual ack for operator upgrade when cloud resources are involved.
+This can be determined by parsing the Subscription objects.
+Ensures admin signs off that cloud resources are provisioned and working as intended before an operator upgrade.

 Operator team/ Operator SDK changes: Follow new guidelines for allowing for the operator to work on an STS enabled.
-New guidelines would include changing CRD to add CredentialRequest references and putting those referenced CredentialRequests into a defined directory in the bundle.
+New guidelines would include changing CRD to add CredentialRequest references and putting those referenced [@jharrington22 need help turning these bullet items into concrete steps]
+- CredentialRequests into a defined directory in the bundle.
+- ServiceAccount annotated:
+- ServiceAccount annotation: Projected ServiceAccount volume but not the Secret
+- Annotate with Role ARN and it projects the Volume
+- Provide CredentialsRequest, but that needs to have ARN added to it.
+- Search for ENV variable (new one) that goes on a Subscription
+- Template it into CredentialsRequest (RoleARN, etc)

+Guidance to operator authors to structure controller code to alert on missing cloud credentials, not crash.

 SDK to support this new template.
 SDK to validate and in particular: alert on any permission changes between operator versions.